trowski/fiber-rfc/rfc.md

     }
 });

-// Invoking $callback returns an int, but is executed asynchronously.
+// Invoking asyncTask() returns an int after 1 second, but is executed concurrently.
-$result = asyncTask(1); // Call a subroutine within this green thread, taking 1 second to return. var_dump($result);
+$result = asyncTask(1); // Call a subroutine within this fiber, taking 1 second to return. var_dump($result);

-// Simultaneously runs two new green threads, await their resolution in this green thread.
+// Simultaneously runs two new fibers, await their resolution in the main fiber.
+// await() suspends the fiber until the given promise (or array of promises here) are resolved.
 $result = await([  // Executed simultaneously, only 1 second will elapse during this await.
-    async('asyncTask', 2),
-    async('asyncTask', 3),
+    async('asyncTask', 2), // async() creates a new fiber and returns a promise for the result. async('asyncTask', 3),
 ]);
 var_dump($result); // Executed after 2 seconds.